joshmarinacci/webxr-workshop-intro/part1/instructions.md

 You will see a simple 3D scene containing a cube and a plane.

-Now go to this webpage to see the source.
+Now open this webpage in a new tab to see the source. (you'll want to flip between the code and these instructions).

 [https://glitch.com/edit/#!/webxr-workshop-test1?path=start.html](https://glitch.com/edit/#!/webxr-workshop-test1?path=start.html)